-Adam asked: "What is it, Eve?"
 Eve: "Adam, do not even ask about it.
 I ate this grain.
 This is why."
 Adam: "This grain was forbidden to us, tell me the truth."

 Eve: "I am telling the truth.
 If you do not believe me, eat it yourself."

 Adam ate and he became like Eve.

 He could go neither left nor right, neither back nor forward.

 There was no place for him in heaven.

-And Mohammed-Ali ordered Adam and Eve to be banished from heaven.
+Gabriel became aware of it, and, instead of God, he went to tell Mohammed-Ali And Mohammed-Ali ordered Adam and Eve to be banished from heaven.
 Adam (found himself) on the top of Mount Judi (Cûdî), and Eve near the Indian Sea, They wept for 200 years, and did nothing but weep.
 During these 200 years, Father Adam woke up once.
 When he woke up, he said: "In the name of God the all-compassionate, the most merciful, praise be to the Lord of the Universe, to the Messenger of God."
 Gabriel heard and went to Mohammed-Ali.
 He said: "O Messenger of God, have compassion for Adam."
 Ali replied: "Adam is banished, (I have) no compassion for him."
 Gabriel said: "He pronounced your name."
 Then Ali and Mohammed, from the same mouth in heaven, told Gabriel: "Go as fast as you can, reach them and do what you have to do!"
+Gabriel came and awakened Father Adam.
+How did he wake up?